 Customer support | Phone, 24/7 live chat | Phone, 24/7 live chat |

 If you want to save money in the long term, EveryPlate has consistently low prices to keep your wallet happy.
-If you can spare a few extra dollars each week, though, HelloFresh offers a much more impressive array of recipes and plans.
+If you can spare a few extra dollars each week, though, HelloFresh offers a much more impressive array of recipes.
+Plus, HelloFresh is in our top 3 of the best meal delivery services.

-HelloFresh and EveryPlate are totally separate services even though they’re owned by the same parent company.
-Many of the ingredients and services are the same or similar, but EveryPlate is a more affordable option.
+HelloFresh and EveryPlate are separate services, but they’re owned by the same parent company.
+They have many similar features, including the same quality of ingredients, but EveryPlate is the more affordable option.

-Prices as low as $1.99 per serving are possible with EveryPlate’s introductory offer.
-Even without discounts, the service remains affordable with prices starting at $4.99 per serving.
+Prices as low as $1.99 per serving are only possible with EveryPlate’s introductory offer.
+However, even without discounts, this service remains affordable, with prices starting at $1.49 per serving.